 Low radiation dental diagnostic tools are becoming popular these days as they are the most sought after.
 These procedures are also meant to be safer and more precise in evaluating the patient’s dental health.
 As comfort and expertise are our priorities we have chosen to use low radiation techniques in our services.

-Digital X-rays helps to take clear, sharp and accurate dental images of your teeth on a screen right in front of you.
+Digital X-rays help to take clear, sharp, and accurate dental images of your teeth on a screen right in front of you.
 There is no waiting time for the film to be developed.
 This allows the dentist to review the results immediately.
 Digital X-rays produce high definition images as compared to the conventional X- rays.
 This will allow the specialists to zoom into the images for proper analysis of the case and hence provide an accurate diagnosis.

 CariVu is a new generation radiation-free diagnostic dental tool that is used to identify dental cavities and cracks in and outside of the tooth.
 CariVu consists of a small handpiece which illuminates the teeth in near-infrared light.
-As our dentist gently touches the tooth with CariVu, they will be able to detect cavities and cracks through the teeth.
+As our Dentist San Jose gently touches the tooth with CariVu, they will be able to detect cavities and cracks through the teeth.
 CariVu helps to detect dental dilemmas at an earlier stage.
 Combined with intraoral cameras and digital X-rays, CariVu is the best instrument that will help resolve tooth problems allowing early treatment.

 Reach out to Dentist in San Jose, CA by calling (408) 377-8200 or by scheduling an online appointment, and we'll be happy to guide you further.